chriseidhof/ometa-objc/README.md

   we support any kind of object?
 * Use a proper pretty-printer for compiling the expressions.
 * Use clang to parse expressions?
+* Think of left-factoring, look at Doaitse's ideas about this, and how OMeta/JS does it